Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 	.. rst-class:: bignums

 	 		#.
 Open your applications menu
 	 		#.
-Click on :guilabel:`Particl Desktop` launcher icon
+Click on :term:`Particl Desktop` launcher icon

 Startup from Terminal
 ~~~~~~~~~~~~~~~~~~~~~

-Sometimes it is handy to start Particl Marketplace from the terminal aka commandline.
+Sometimes it is handy to start :term:`Particl Marketplace` from the terminal aka commandline.
 It gives you plenty of output and informations what is happening in the background.

 .. tabs::